serguzz/ml_smartmoney_strategy/README.md

 # Smart Money ML Strategy

 This project focuses on developing a machine learning-based strategy for trading.
 The goal is to analyze market data, identify patterns, and make informed trading decisions using predictive models.
 Among various technical indicators, BOS - break of structure and CHOCH - change of character are used.
 Two boosting machine learning models are used for comparison: XGBoost and CatBoost.
 Models are build and tested for spot and futures markets.
 Both Long and Short trading is covered.
+Models build by the project can be used in any other Python environment or framework where XGBoost and CatBoost libraries can be used.
+Versioning of models and predictions is supported.
+Versioned files are saved to separate folders.

 ## Features